aquatix/dammit.nl/content/posts/europython2017-part2.md

 [EuroPython 2017](https://ep2017.europython.eu/en/)

+Photos of the whole conference are available at [the EuroPython 2017 flickr group](https://www.flickr.com/groups/3845891@N22/) and the [EuroPython 2017 website](https://ep2017.europython.eu/en/europython/photos/).

+Videos (lifestream captures for now) are at [](https://www.youtube.com/playlist?list=PL8uoeex94UhEP1C94Fgdn3PdXitS8RtOV), more will go live later at the [EuroPython YouTube Channel](https://www.youtube.com/c/EuroPythonConference)

 ## Day three, Wednesday

 We kicked off with the keynote ['If Ethics is not None'](https://ep2017.europython.eu/conference/talks/if-ethics-is-not-none) by Katharine Jarmul with a lot of food for thought.